Technologies that will change PC gaming – Five technological advances that marked a huge leap in PC gaming

 The PC world is full of essential technological advances.
 Its history is so rich that we could make a product intensely summarizing the most interesting ones and in the end it would be "eternalized".
 I'm not exaggerating, think for a moment in those "honorable retirees" formed by vacuum cylinders which took up entire rooms, and which marked the arrival of transistors both in terms of performance and miniaturization.

-If we jump from that general level to a more specific one, it is easy to realize that the technological advances of great importance in the world of PCs had a very different impact depending on each field.
+If we jump from that general level to a much more concrete one, it is easy to realize that the advances in technology of enormous significance in the world of PC had a very different impact depending on each field.
 Thus, for example, the jump from 8 to 16 bits, and the subsequent arrival of 32 bits, are clear turning points in the professional world, but it is clear that many of the most important ones also had a place on the gaming planet, and we are going to dedicate this product to them.

 1.- The use of color was among the greatest advances in technology